sparshsah/foggy-ml/README.md

 ## fann: Feedforward Artificial Neural Network
 Step-by-step Python implementation of deep learning for multinomial classification.
+Unlike most walkthroughs on the Web, our implementation supports abitrary number of features and categories, as well as depth and width of network.

 Two especially great resources:
 - Michael Nielsen's "Neural Networks and Deep Learning" [textbook](http://neuralnetworksanddeeplearning.com/)